harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 ![](static/secret-id.png)

 In the above body the openTicket which got created in JIRA will be added, to kind component and type service owned by the `usergroup` selected in the Workflows.
-Under `entity_ref` add the component link to which you want to add the ticket ID, the component link could be found using inspect entity for the component in Catalog.
+Under `entity_ref` add the component link to which you want to add the ticket ID, the unique entity reference could be found using inspect entity for the component in Catalog.

 ![](static/inspect-entity-cm.png)